adimitromanolakis/Artemis1API/README.md

 ### Generating optimal models for you camera

-Given a particular camera and scenario, a targeted model can be generated from our database.
+Given a particular camera and scenario, a targeted model can be generated using input data from that particular camera.
+The benefits of having a targeted model is increased accuracy across the particular camera/optics combination.

+In addition, models capturing other scenarios can be developed, like a car model or a model in an infrared night-vision camera.

+Our team will evaluate the requirements and time frame to generate such models.

+###

 ### QuickStart

-The following examples illlustrate a simple usage scenario:
+The following examples illlustrate a simple usage scenario of the artemis1 API, using two fictional functions grabCameraInput and alertUser:

 ```c++

 #include <artemis1.h>